-He joined Amoco Corporation in 1979, working in a variety of engineering and commercial posts.
+Bob Dudley became group chief executive on 1 October 2010.
+Bob joined Amoco Corporation in 1979, working in a variety of engineering and commercial posts.
 Between 1994 and 1997, he worked on corporate development in Russia.
-In 1997, he became general manager for strategy for Amoco and in 1999, following the merger between BP and Amoco, was appointed to a similar role in BP.
+In 1997 he became general manager for strategy for Amoco and in 1999, following the merger between BP and Amoco, was appointed to a similar role in BP.

-Between 1999 and 2000, he was executive assistant to the group chief executive, subsequently becoming group vice president for BP’s Renewables and Alternative Energy activities.
+Between 1999 and 2000, Bob was executive assistant to the group chief executive, subsequently becoming group vice president for BP’s renewables and alternative energy activities.
 In 2002, he became group vice president responsible for BP’s upstream businesses in Russia, the Caspian region, Angola, Algeria and Egypt.

 Bob Dudley has spent his entire career in the oil and gas industry.
-His broad range of roles with Amoco and BP have given him substantial global experience.
-This has been supplemented by his time as chief executive officer of TNK-BP.
-He has performed strongly as BP’s chief executive officer since his appointment in 2010.
+He has held senior management roles in Amoco and BP and has significant experience as the chief executive officer of TNK-BP.

 Over the four years that he has been group chief executive, Bob has used these skills in leading BP’s recovery.
 He initiated the 10-point plan, the main 2014 tasks of which have been completed.
 He has changed the way in which the group operates and focused its delivery on value not volume.
 He has reshaped the group through non-core asset divestment and has achieved a clear direction through a set of consistent values.

 Bob Dudley’s performance has been considered and evaluated by the chairman’s committee.